-41. During the monsoon, the recess examination of the field work done during the previous season of 1900-07 was carried out.
+41. During the monsoon, the recess examination of the field work done during the previous season of 1906-07 was carried out.

-PART; I.-Ahmedabad.
+PART: I.-Ahmedabad.

-42. There were four parties of Surveyors at work in the district during the year, one a classing party under Mr. Bhailal Hargovan; and three were measuring parties.
-The total strength of these four parties was about 80.

-43. Detailed measurement work was carried out by these parties in 74 villages of the Viramgám Táluka and in 5 Tálukdári villages of the Prántij Táluka, lages of the Viramgám Táluka and in 5 Tálukdári villages of the Dholka Táluka, the area along with miscellaneous work in some 5 villages of the Dholka Táluka, the area covered being 123,438 acres and the number of days spent on the work 5,307.
-The test of the measurement work taken by the Nimtandars exceeded the standard The test of the measurement work taken by the Nimtandars exceeded the standard of 10 per cent. prescribed by the rules.
-The test of the Head Surveyor and the
+- 42. There were four parties of Surveyors at work in the district during the year, one a classing party under Mr. Bhailal Hargovan; and three were measuring parties.
+The total strength of these four parties was about 80. - 43.
+Detailed measurement work was carried out by these parties in 74 villages of the Viramgám Táluka and in 5 Tálukdári villages of the Prántij Táluka, lages of the Viramgám Táluka and in 5 Tálukdári villages of the Dholka Táluka, the area along with miscellaneous work in some 5 villages of the Dholka Táluka, the area covered being 123,438 acres and the number of days spent on the work 5,307. covered being 123,438 acres and the number of days spent on the work 5,307.
+The test of the measurement work taken by the Nimtandars exceeded the standard The test of the measurement work taken by the Tiles.
+The test of the Head Surveyor and the of 10 per cent. prescribed by the rules.